Last Updated on May 31, 2023 by Dave Schoenbeck

 What is the difference between sales and marketing?
 Don’t rely too much on selling and very little on marketing, or vice versa.
 Marketing and selling each bring value and balance to the success of a business.
-Here’s what you need to know to have both selling and marketing working in tandem.
+Here’s what you need to know to have both selling and marketing working together.

 How is Selling Different from Marketing?